 FINRA may be used to adjudicate disputes between employers and employees where their employment contract directs all employment issues to be settled by FINRA.
 Such disputes often involve individuals who work in the financial services industry, such as employees of brokerage firms.
 The Harman Firm, LLP, has experience with the arbitration and mediation processes at FINRA and has litigated different cases in that forum dealing with employment discrimination, wrongful termination and hostile work environment.

 The Harman Firm, LLP, offers aggressive and resourceful representation to individual brokers who have an employment dispute with their employers.
-We can escort you through the FINRA process and assist you in reaching a positive resolution of your dispute.
+We can guide you through the FINRA process and assist you in reaching a positive resolution of your dispute.

-Link to FINRA’s website: http://www.finra.org/ArbitrationAndMediation/
+For more information, click the following link to FINRA’s website: http://www.finra.org/ArbitrationAndMediation/